rajamony/denali/README.md

 denali
 ======

-To test the other repo's workings
+To test the other repo's workings.